paunin/docker-compose-mixer/README.md

 # docker-compose-mixer

-Script which allow to run docker-compose with several docker-compose.yml files
+Package which allow to run docker-compose with several docker-compose.yml files

 ## Installation